NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/rule/character-creation.md

 ### Equipment

 - We will be using [Sane Magical Prices](https://drive.google.com/file/d/0B8XAiXpOfz9cMWt1RTBicmpmUDg/view?usp=sharing&resourcekey=0-ceHUken0_UhQ3Apa6g4SJA) to determine magic item pricing.
+- A character can attune to a number of magic items equal to their proficiency bonus.

 ### Character Description

+A character's motivations are core to telling a great story.
+A party of misfits with tendencies to act on their own probably wouldn't stay a party for very long.

+#### Traits and Flaws

+- Make a character that is both
+	- willing to work with others
+	- and willing to put themselves in danger for the sake of the party.
+They do not need to be willing to do it out of the goodness of their own hearts.
+They could want to do it out of greed or fear of dying, for example.

 #### Backstory